neo4j-drivers/testkit/README.md

     The default socket timeout to use when waiting for the TestKit backend to respond.
 This can be any finite float value (in seconds).
     The default is `60.0` seconds.
+  * `TEST_RUSTY_STUB`
+    *Temporary environment variable*.
+    Set to `true` to use the Rust rewrite of the bolt stub server instead of the original Python implementation.

 ```console
 export TEST_DRIVER_NAME=go